flu-crew/octoFLU/README.md

 # Classification of influenza A virus gene sequences detected in U.S. swine to evolutionary origin
 ## Use
-Determines evolutionary origin of influenza A virus genes through inference of maximum likelihood tree and then assignment of a gdefined genetic clade  based on nearest neighbor determined by patristic distances.
+Determines evolutionary origin of influenza A virus genes through inference of maximum likelihood tree and then assignment of a defined genetic clade  based on nearest neighbor determined by patristic distances.

 ## Input
-Unaligned fasta with query sequences (deflione without "|").
+Unaligned fasta with query sequences (defline without "|").

 ## Output
 Text output stating the query name, protein symbol, and genetic clade.
 An additional output file holds the query name and top BLASTn hit.